 )The last five days in my MAKE IT MERRY: 25 Days of Maker Projects Christmas have been very festive and traditional.
 Today let’s get a little whimsical and make a DIY elf stocking with a cute little curly toe.

 This stocking might look involved, but it was SO EASY to make.
-The Cricut Maker cut out all those intricate snowflakes perfectly, and then proceeded to cut out al the color blocks that go behind each cut out.
+The Cricut Maker cut out all those intricate snowflakes perfectly, and then proceeded to cut out all the color blocks that go behind each cut out.
 All I had to do was iron it all together and sew it up.
-To underscore how simple this was to make, I got the idea to create this after picking up my son from school at 4:00 pm.
-I designed the entire stocking pattern, including snowflakes and hearts, cut it out, sewed it up, and was able to show my son the finished stocking by his bedtime at 9:00 pm.
+To underscore how simple this was to make, I got the idea to create this after picking up my daughter from school at 4:00 pm.
+I designed the entire stocking pattern, including snowflakes and hearts, cut it out, sewed it up, and was able to show my daughter the finished stocking by her bedtime at 9:00 pm.

 This is a SUPER easy Christmas stocking, folks!
 And if you’re not into snowflakes and hearts, you can just cut out a solid stocking and have it finished even faster.